Emotional Intelligence | Stevehein.com

 Wayne Dyer

-"The overwhelming emphasis seems to be on teaching obedience rather than responsible thinking; on fitting in and conforming rather than being independent and creative.
-You make being an independent thinker extremely difficult, particularly for young people."
+"The overwhelming emphasis in schools seems to be on teaching obedience rather than responsible thinking; on fitting in and conforming rather than being independent and creative.
+This makes being an independent thinker extremely difficult, particularly for young people."

 "The rewards for conformity are omnipresent...
 People are told how to think in the name of obedience.
 It doesn't matter if it's obedience to the state, your teachers or even your parents, the end results are the same.
 Those with little or no confidence in themselves, and no innovative ideas, become servants to those who give the orders."